 Public policies that inform the built environment and its determinants are many and diverse: housing policies, traffic policies, urban or regional planning policies, etc.

-This year, we are focusing on certain public policies that, by informing the built environment, influence the movement of goods and people.
-In particular, we are currently developing a project on traffic calming.
-Various documents are being developed that will cover multiple dimensions of traffic calming.
+Certain public policies, by informing the built environment, influence the movement of goods and people.
+In particular, we have developed a project on traffic calming.
+Various documents are that cover multiple dimensions of traffic calming are now available.
 Click here to learn more.

 Healthy Canada by Design